Skip to main

 A clear indication of appropriate use provides the foundation for dealing with incidents of suspected misuse.
 When an instructor suspects a student has used an unauthorized tool to help with an assignment, CELT’s primary recommendation is that the instructor have a conversation with that student.
 That remains especially true in the age of generative AI.
 We want to uphold academic integrity while putting students first.
 During these conversations, ask students about their thought processes, takeaways and conclusions, as well as any tools they used to complete the assignment.
 Allow them to communicate their learning verbally to gauge the extent to which the assignment submission represents their work.
 You may find that the use of the tool (AI or otherwise) was the result of a misunderstanding.

-Should those conversations lead an instructor to suspect that a student has used generative AI inappropriately for an activity or assignment, we suggest consultation with the department chair or school director and the Academic Ombud and following the procedures outlined in the University Senate rules.
+Should those conversations lead an instructor to suspect that a student has used generative AI inappropriately for an activity or assignment, we suggest consultation with the department chair or school director and the Academic Ombud.

 About AI Detectors